rightjs/rightjs-docs/docs/en/tutorials/what-new-in-rjs22.md

 This provides some additional features, like for example now you can always check objects if they are based on RightJS technology.
-Or you also might have global, system level changes by tweaking the {Class} unit and so one.
+Or you also might have global, system level changes by tweaking the {Class} unit and so on.

 ## Supercalls On Modules, :supercalls